Wall support for fiction writing assignments!

 This colorful wall or easel chart is a perfect reference for writing elementary fiction summaries.

-I provide two different options for creating this anchor chart:
+You have two different options for using this anchor chart:

-- You can use the cut-and-glue kit.
+- The cut-and-glue kit.
 Print it out on standard paper, trim it a little and put it together.
-Laminate it and you’ll be able to use it year after year!
+Laminate it and you'll be able to use it year after year!